Last updated: June 18, 2026

 - Relying on phone calls only.
 After a call, send a short message or email that says what you asked for and the date.

-- Letting each office assume another office will help.
-IHSS, SSI, school, CCS, and regional centers are separate systems.
+- Letting offices wait on each other.
+IHSS, SSI, school, CCS, Medi-Cal, and regional centers are separate systems.
 File with each one you need.

 If you are denied, delayed, ignored, or overwhelmed